peritext/peritext/specification/sections/doc-meta_syntax.md

 ## Metadata vertical and lateral propagation

-Metadata propagates in a Modulo document in two ways :
+Metadata propagates in a Peritext document in two ways :
 * vertically (i.e. hierarchically) : from root to children, to the possible children of these children, and so on
 * laterally : from one metadata domain to another (e.g. from dublincore metadata to twitter metadata)